 Of course, one of the biggest challenges with how to cook a turkey is to keep it moist – no one wants to end up with a dry old bird come serving time.
 Chef Michaela Hanna recommends rubbing butter under the skin of the turkey on Christmas Eve, saving you a job on the big day when everything is frantic in the kitchen.
 "Stuffing herb butter under the skin of the turkey is one way to help with basting the turkey and keeping it moist," she suggests.
 It's also important that your turkey isn't too cold when you put it in the oven.
 "My first job of the day on Christmas morning is to take the turkey out of the fridge.
 Two hours at room temperature before you start cooking is ideal," says Michaela.

-Our handy Christmas turkey cooking guide tells you exactly how to calculate what turkey size you need to feed your family and how long to cook it for depending on its weight.
-Here is everything that you need to know about what sized bird to choose, how long it will need to cook for, even how to carve it.
+For more top tips on cooking one of the best turkeys for Christmas this year, our handy cooking guide below has you covered.
+From how to calculate what turkey size you need to feed your family to how long to cook it for depending on its weight.
+Here is everything that you need to know...

 What size turkey do you need?